taimoorali-code/taskmanagment/README.md

   - Edit an existing task.
   - Delete a task.
 - **UI/UX:**
-  - Responsive design using Bootstrap (or Tailwind CSS).
+  - Responsive design using Tailwind CSS.

 ## Deployment